Haspamelodica/Charon/README.md

 ### Interacting with student code

-The prototypes can be used to cause Charon to interact with student code.
+The prototypes can be used to (make Charon to) interact with student code.
 If student code returns an object instead of a primitive value, this object is represented towards exercise code as an SSIs.

-If exercise code calls a method on a student-side prototype, Charon commands the student-side JVM to perform the action this method represents, which could be, for example, calling a constructor or reading a student-side static field.
+If exercise code calls a method on a student-side prototype, Charon commands the student-side JVM to perform the action this method represents.
+This could be, for example, calling a constructor or reading a student-side static field.

 If one these student-side actions results in a primitive value,